dscnsec/DSC-NSEC-Algorithms/7. Dynamic Programming/beanpole_cut/beanpole_cut.md

 - The first line of the input contains a single integer T denoting the number of test cases T. T test cases follow
 - The first line of each test case contains a single integer N
-- The next N lines contains N space separated integers
+- The next line contains N space separated integers

 ## Output